-7.2.3 - Monsoon Rain: During all Summer and Fall turns, there is monsoon rain in Burma, India, and all hexes of the Yunnan province west of the Salween River.
+7.2.3 - Monsoon Rain: During all Summer and Autumn turns, there is monsoon rain in Burma, India, and all hexes of the Yunnan province west of the Salween River.
 Mark affected territories by placing "Monsoon" markers in the corresponding boxes of the mini-map.
 Monsoon rain has the following effects:

-- In an affected territory, roads and railroads are treated as trails, trails are considered not to exist, and river routes no longer allow river transport (but they keep their supply function). - During the Movement Phase, ground units must stop moving as soon as they enter a hex situated in an affected territory via a nonroad, non-railroad hexside, regardless of their remaining MPs.
-Their movement is over. - Ground units in a non-city hex situated in an affected territory during the Admin Phase suffer from disease [7.6]. - A Command or Supply Radius is reduced by two hexes if it passes through at least one affected territory. - Air units cannot carry out any mission in or through affected territories, except air freight to a city/airbase hex and redeployment. - Fleets have their Surface AS halved if the target hex is situated in an affected territory.
+- In an affected territory, roads and railroads are treated as trails, trails are considered not to exist, and river routes no longer allow river transport (but they keep their supply function). - During the Movement Phase, ground units must stop moving as soon as they enter a hex situated in an affected territory via a non-road, non-railroad hexside, regardless of their remaining MPs.
+Their movement is over. - Ground units in a non-city hex situated in an affected territory during the Admin Phase suffer from disease [7.6]. - A Command or Supply Radius is reduced by two hexes if it passes through at least one affected territory. - Air units cannot carry out any mission in or through affected territories, except air freight to a city/airbase hex and redeployment.